The Bankrate promise

 3. Remember that volatility is the name of the game

 Cryptocurrency is volatile by nature.
 Because crypto generates no cash flow, traders have to rely on changes in sentiment to drive the price.
 That means the market can swing between rabid optimism, as it did in early 2021, to pessimistic despair, as it did a few months later.
-The furor around the Coinbase IPO also helped drive positive sentiment to crypto.
+The furor around the Coinbase IPO in 2021 helped drive positive sentiment to crypto, while the reduction in monetary stimulus drove pessimism at the end of 2021 and start of 2022.

-So when you have an asset that’s driven by sentiment, you have to realize that the emotions of traders propel the market.
+So when you have an asset that’s driven by sentiment, the emotions of traders propel the market.
 That’s true in the case of stocks, too, but they also may have a real stream of growing cash flows from their issuing company to accelerate them higher.

 4. Evaluate the future

-Whether other major countries follow suit remains to be seen, but it’s clear that cryptocurrencies face real threats in the form of regulation, including regulation that could literally put them out of business.
+How other major countries proceed remains to be seen, but it’s clear that cryptocurrencies face real threats in the form of regulation, including regulation that could literally put them out of business.
 As crypto gains traction, it risks becoming a victim of its own success.

 It doesn’t help that crypto is used as part of ransom attacks and other criminal activities.

-Another risk: because of their volatility, many cryptocurrencies are mostly unusable as currency and it’s “being sold to people who have no intention of using it” as currency, as I recently discussed on Cheddar TV.
+Another risk: because of their volatility, many cryptocurrencies are mostly unusable as currency and it’s “being sold to people who have no intention of using it” as currency, as I discussed on Cheddar TV.
+And finally, IRS rules on taxation make crypto unwieldy as a payment system.

 5. Determine how to act